HomeArticlesGuideUS Home Buying Guide

 Key Terms

-• PMI — Private Mortgage Insurance — Required by lenders when your down payment is less than 20%; protects the lender, not you.
-Costs $200–$400/month on a $400,000 loan.
+• PMI, Private Mortgage Insurance: required by lenders when your down payment is less than 20%; protects the lender, not you.
+Costs $200-$400/month on a $400,000 loan.

-• APR — Annual Percentage Rate — The true cost of borrowing, expressed as a yearly rate.
-Includes the interest rate plus lender fees, so it is always higher than the stated rate.
+• APR, Annual Percentage Rate: the true cost of borrowing, expressed as a yearly rate.
+Includes the interest rate plus lender fees, so it's always higher than the stated rate.

-• Closing Costs — Fees due at settlement to complete the purchase: origination fees, title insurance, appraisal, prepaid taxes, and more.
-Typically 2–5% of the loan amount.
+• Closing Costs: fees due at settlement to complete the purchase, origination fees, title insurance, appraisal, prepaid taxes, and more.
+Typically 2-5% of the loan amount.

-• Escrow — An account held by your lender that collects monthly property tax and insurance contributions, then pays those bills on your behalf when due.
+• Escrow: an account held by your lender that collects monthly property tax and insurance contributions, then pays those bills on your behalf when due.

 Step 1: Determine How Much House You Can Afford

-Before you look at a single listing, you need a hard number — not a vague sense of comfort.
+Before you look at a single listing, you need a hard number, not a vague sense of comfort.
 The mortgage industry uses two ratios to set that number.

-• If you have $500/month in car and student loan payments, your housing budget drops to $2,500 (staying under $3,000 total), which tightens your buying range.
+On a $100,000/year salary ($8,333/month gross): maximum housing payment comes to $8,333 x 0.28, or $2,333/month.
+Maximum total debt is $8,333 x 0.36, or $3,000/month.
+If you carry $500/month in car and student loan payments, your housing budget drops to $2,500 to stay under that $3,000 total, which tightens your buying range.

 At a 7% interest rate on a 30-year loan, a $2,333/month principal and interest payment supports a loan of approximately $350,000.
 Add your down payment to get the total purchase price you can target.